Burglaries, aggravated assaults reported in Killeen

 LAMPASAS

+- Harassment was reported at 11:58 a.m.
+Thursday in the 1500 block of South Key Avenue.

+- Disturbance was reported at 6:11 p.m.
+Thursday in the 700 block of North Elm Street.

-Theft reported at 4:20 p.m.
-Wednesday in the 1700 block of East Central Texas Expressway.
+- Suspicious activity was reported at 6:49 p.m.
+Thursday in the 1700 block of East Central Texas Expressway.

 (0) comments